 From the turf…

 Aberdeen is of course famous for its Angus beef.
 Aberdeen Angus is a 200 year old breed of cattle which is world renowned for its flavoursome and succulent cuts of meat.
 Aberdeen Angus can be sampled in various venues across the city.
-It is a common feature on the menus of The Stage Door, Prime Cuts and the Malmaison brasserie.

 If a steak doesn’t take your fancy you could always sample an Aberdeen Rowie – a delicacy of many names so you may have to ask for a buttery or a roll depending on which area you’re in.
 A Rowie is a traditional bread product, often salty to the taste and can be eaten almost any way you feel like.
 They can be eaten warm or cold with butter or some jam, some are even made with cheese.

 “A fine piece”...